10 Jack in the Box Healthy Options for Athletes

 Athletes looking for a healthy side item to enjoy with their meal should consider ordering a side salad.
 It includes mixed greens topped with grape tomatoes and carrots.

-Similar to the salads above, athletes should order the low-fat balsamic vinaigrette to top their salad with.
+Similar to the salads above, athletes should order the balsamic vinaigrette to top their salad with.

 #10 Tree Top Apple Sauce Pouch